 This diploma is designed to encourage students to take all the courses recommended for college.
 Students must have at least a 2.5 GPA and achieve at least a 10th grade proficiency in all sections of the MAP Test to receive a College-prep Diploma.
-The following classes are required (R) and/or recommended for a College-Preparatory diploma:
+The following classes are required for a College-Preparatory diploma and must be taken at MGA if offered (except for courses already completed when transferring into MGA):